-Her wartime diaries chart her spectacular progress through the ranks of playboy pilots and Polish Squadron Leaders with a string of affairs and officer's mess parties...
+She joined the WAAF (Women's Auxilliary Air Force) aged 19 in 1941 and her wartime diaries chart her spectacular progress through the ranks of playboy pilots and Polish Squadron Leaders with a string of affairs and officer's mess parties...

 A posting to RAF Watnall - After working as a plotter at Inverness where she was disappointed not be among pilots, Joan was next sent to Watnall.
 Despite being appraised as "a very peculiar type of officer, not amenable to discipline and a bad example to other ranks", she was promoted to flight officer, and in January 1945 was posted to Watnall's Filter Room.
-It was, she complained, "ugly and squalid - but it has one great advantage, [another] mixed Mess!"
+It was, she complained, "ugly and squalid - but it has one great advantage, a mixed Mess!"
 In the military context a "mess" is your dining and recreation area used for socialising.
 There were usually separate messes for men and women as well as different ranks so a mixed mess would be a real treat.

 Even better for Joan, next door to RAF Watnall was RAF Hucknall's Polish training squadron, full of young pilots.
 At one point she was taken up for a spin by the youngest squadron leader in the Polish Air Force, and recorded that it was "the first time I've ever had my bottom pinched at 3,000 feet".

-Her thoughts on their parties were not recorded for posterity.
+| Lady Maud Rolleston lived at Watnall Hall while the WAAFs were billeted there during the war.
+Her thoughts on their parties were not recorded for posterity. |

-Attempting to remain alluringwhile engaged in demanding and stressful work was inevitably a double burden for many WAAFs.
+Attempting to remain alluring - while engaged in demanding and stressful work was inevitably a double burden for many WAAFs.
 Cosmetics were in short supply, as was "Evening in Paris", the fragrance of choice among WAAFs.
 The wearing of silk stockings by servicewomen was prohibited, and WAAF uniforms had been designed to meet the requirements of function rather than fashion.

 Joan Wyndham reported in her diary in 1941 that...
 "There is not much you can do to make a WAAFs uniform look sexy (apart from pulling your belt in till you can hardly breathe), but jumping up and down on your cap to loosen the brim does help to give it a rakish air."